njanssen/node-tidal/README.md

 Tempo messages are sent directly after connecting to the tempo server, and whenever you evaluate the `setcps` or `resetCycles` functions in TidalCycles.

-The following Javascipt object is an example of the OSC message with tempo information sent by TidalCycles:
+The following Javascipt object is an example of the data that's available on a `tempo` event:

 ```
 {